Inca Empire: Inca Civil War and Spanish conquest

 Spanish conquistadors led by Francisco Pizarro and his brothers explored south from what is today Panama, reaching Inca territory by 1526.
 It was clear that they had reached a wealthy land with prospects of great treasure, and after another expedition in 1529 Pizarro traveled to Spain and received royal approval to conquer the region and be its viceroy.
 This approval was received as detailed in the following quote: "In July 1529 the Queen of Spain signed a charter allowing Pizarro to conquer the Incas.
 Pizarro was named governor and captain of all conquests in Peru, or New Castile, as the Spanish now called the land".

 When the conquistadors returned to Peru in 1532, a war of succession between the sons of Sapa Inca Huayna Capac, Huáscar and Atahualpa, and unrest among newly conquered territories weakened the empire.
-Perhaps more importantly, smallpox, influenza, typhus and measles had spread from Central America.
-The first epidemic of European disease in the Inca Empire was probably in the 1520s, killing Huayna Capac, his designated heir, and an unknown, probably large, number of other Incan subjects.
+Perhaps more importantly smallpox, influenza, typhus and measles had potentially spread from Central America.
+The first epidemic of European disease in the Inca Empire possibly happened in the 1520s, killing Huayna Capac, his designated heir Ninan Cuyochi, and an unknown, probably large, number of other Inca subjects.
+This claim has been disputed, with the earliest written accounts of Huayan Capac's death not fully agreeing on the cause, early chroniclers like Francisco de Xerez having simply describing it as "that disease".

-The forces led by Pizarro consisted of 168 men, one cannon, and 27 horses.
-Conquistadors ported lances, arquebuses, steel armor and long swords.
-In contrast, the Inca used weapons made out of wood, stone, copper and bronze, while using an Alpaca fiber based armor, putting them at significant technological disadvantage—none of their weapons could pierce the Spanish steel armor.
+The forces led by Pizarro consisted of 168 men, along with one cannon and 27 horses.
+The conquistadors were armed with lances, arquebuses, steel armor and long swords.
+In contrast, the Inca used weapons made out of wood, stone, copper and bronze, while using an Alpaca fiber based armor, putting them at significant technological disadvantage – none of their weapons could pierce the Spanish steel armor.
 In addition, due to the absence of horses in Peru, the Inca did not develop tactics to fight cavalry.
-However, the Inca were still effective warriors, being able to successfully fight the Mapuche, who later would strategically defeat the Spanish as they expanded further south.
+However, the Inca were still effective warriors, being able to successfully fight the Mapuche, who later would strategically defeat and reverse Spanish colonisation in southern Chile.